Eburonia/i-remember/README.md

 ### Index Page
 On the 'Index' page, the end-user gets an introduction to the website and its purpose.
 Some background about the website is given in the 'About' section and also emphasizes the end-user to read the manual on the 'How to use' page first.
 External links are opened on a blank page.
-And it's also mentioned how the end-user can contact the website owner.
+And it's also mentioned how the end-user can contact the website's owner.

 ### Practice Page
 The practice page exists out of two sections.
-In the first section, you have to import a flashcard set into the system by first clicking the 'Browse' button, then select a deck (text-file .txt), and then by clicking the 'Load Deck' button, the second section will be shown on the screen which is the practice screen.
-You can also press the 'Example Deck' button.
-It will show the end-user an example flashcard set in the practice section.
+In the first section, you have to import a flashcard set (deck) into the system by first clicking the 'Browse' button, then select a deck (text file .txt), and then by clicking the 'Load Deck' button, the second section will be shown on the screen which is the practice section.
+You can also decide to press the 'Example Deck' button.
+It will load and show the end-user an example flashcard set (deck) in the practice section.

-When the end-user has loaded a deck, the practice interface will show up on the screen.
-It starts with the title 'PRACTICE FLASHCARDS' telling the end-user is in the practice section of the page.
+When the end-user has loaded a flashcard set (deck), the practice interface will show up on the screen.
+It starts with the deck title 'PRACTICE FLASHCARDS' telling the end-user is in the practice section of the page.

 Below that is the 'Deck name' indicated and is equal to the imported file (.txt) name.
-Then indicated, we have the 'shown card number' and the 'total amount of cards' inside the deck.
-Every time a new card shows up on the screen, the 'shown card number' will increase by 1 until it reaches the 'total amount of cards.'
+Then indicated, we have the 'Number of cards shown so far' and the 'Number of cards' inside the deck.
+Every time a new card shows up on the screen, the 'Number of cards shown so far' will increment by +1 until it reaches the 'Number of cards.'

-We have a 'question field' and an 'answer field' nested in one division.
+There is a 'Question field' and an 'Answer field' nested in one division (the flashcard).
-The 'question field' has a title that is equal to the card's front-side title which you can change in the editor and the 'answer field' has a title that is equal to the card back-side title which you can also change in the editor.
+The 'Question field' has a title that is equal to the card's front-side title which you can change in the 'Editor' and the 'Answer field' has a title that is equal to the card back-side title which you can also change in the 'Editor'.

-Then we have the 'answer textbox' and a 'show answer' button.
+Then we have the 'Answer textbox' and a 'Show answer' button.
 When pressing the button, it shows the answer to the question.
-Above the 'answer textbox,' a scoreboard is indicated.
-Telling the end-user how many cards guessed 'correct' and how many guessed 'wrong.'
+Above the 'Answer textbox,' a scoreboard is indicated.
+Telling the end-user how many cards are guessed 'Correct' and how many guessed 'Wrong.'

 On smaller devices, the practice interface looks different.
-Typing answers on smaller devices is not really convenient for the end-user, and for that reason, the 'answer-textbox' is replaced with 3 buttons: the 'Wrong' button, 'Answer' button, and 'Correct' button.
-Here the end-user has to tell the system whether he knew the correct answer or not.
+Typing answers on smaller devices is not really convenient for the end-user and user experience.
+For that reason, the 'Answer-textbox' is replaced with 3 buttons: the 'Wrong' button, 'Answer' button, and 'Correct' button.
+Here the end-user has to tell the system whether he/she knew the correct answer or not.
-By guessing the answer and comparing it with the back-side of the card (by pressing the 'Answer' button), the end-user has then to press the 'Wrong' or 'Correct' button.
+By guessing the answer and comparing it with the back-side of the card (by pressing the 'Answer' button), the end user has then to press the 'Wrong' or 'Correct' button.

-Proper styling has been done regarding the colours, see 'colour scheme' section in this README file for more information.
+Proper styling has been done regarding the colours, see 'Colour scheme' section in this README file for more information.

 ### Editor Page
-To create or modify flashcard sets, the end-user has to open the 'Editor' page.
-Modifying an existing flashcard set is done by pressing the 'Browse' button, then select a deck file (.txt), and then press the 'Load Deck' button to import the deck on the editor screen.
+To create or modify flashcard sets (decks), the end-user has to open the 'Editor' page.
+Modifying an existing flashcard set (deck) is done by pressing the 'Browse' button, then select a deck file (.txt), and then press the 'Load Deck' button to import the deck into the editor screen.

 Creating a new deck is done by pressing the 'New Deck' button.
-The end-user can change the following fields in the deck editor:
+The end-user can change the following fields in the 'Deck editor':
    * Deck name (description of deck and file name)
    * Front-side (description of flashcards front-side, will show-up in practice screen)
    * Back-side (description of flashcards back-side, will show-up in practice screen)
    * Flashcards (front-side and back-side)

 New flashcards will be added by pressing the 'Add Card' button.
-For every flashcard, the end-user can adjust the front-side, and back-side.
+For every (new) flashcard, the end-user can adjust the front-side, and back-side.

-Some special characters cannot be used because they are part of creating the deck file, these are |, +, <, >.
+Some special characters cannot be used because they are part of the deck file itself, these are: | + < >

-Deleting flashcards can be done by pressing the button with the 'Recycle Bin' icon on it.
+Deleting flashcards can be done by pressing the button with the 'Recycle Bin' icon in it.

-When all necessary deck information and flashcards are added, the end-user can generate a deck by pressing the 'Export' button.
+When all necessary deck information and flashcards are added, the end-user can then create a deck file by pressing the 'Export' button.
 A deck (.txt) file will be generated and the end-user can save it then.

-By opening the 'Practice' page, the generated deck can then be imported.
+By opening the 'Practice' page, the generated deck can be imported in order to practice the deck.

 Proper styling has been done regarding the colours, see 'colour scheme' section in this README file for more information.

 ### How to Use Page
-On the 'How to use' page, the end-user can find a small manual on how to use the website.
+On the 'How to Use' page, the end-user can find a small manual about how the website functions.
 Special attention is given to the 'Practice' and 'Editor' pages.
 Images are implemented to help the end-user easily understand how the website works.
 The page is responsive on smaller devices.
 Proper styling has been done regarding the colours, see 'colour scheme' section in this README file for more information.

 ### Contact Page
 On the 'Contact' page you can find a submission form including 3 text fields (first name, last name, e-mail address) and a text area (your message).
-All fields are mandatory fields and need to fill before you can press the 'Submit' button.
+All fields are mandatory fields and need to be filled before you can press the 'Submit' button.
 When done correctly, a message will be shown on the screen telling the end-user the form has been sent or not.
 Proper styling has been done regarding the colours, see 'colour scheme' section in this README file for more information.

-### h2 Heading
+### h2/h3 Heading
 Every page as an h2 heading added including a [fontawesome](https://www.fontawesome.com/) icon describing the main purpose of the page.
-For consistency, sizing and colour (dark gray) of the h2 heading are chosen all the same on every page.
+For consistency, sizing and colour (dark gray) of all h2 and h3 headings are chosen all the same on every page.

 ### Paragraphs